 Are you heading for the pantry at night and coming back with wayyyy too many goodies that make you feel baddy?
 Trace your footsteps in your food journal; are you eating enough of the healthy stuff at dinner?
 How about the rest of the day?
 If you’re not getting enough to eat, your cravings can surge at night as your body’s way of saying, “Last chance before sleep!”

 A few other culprits of late snacking: boredom and habit.
 You guys know that was my downfall before I took up the

 30-day challenge.
 Face the reason you’re eating at night.
 Are you really hungry, or is this a coping mechanism?
 Create an action plan based on your personal answer.

 Now that you have the lowdown on how to keep an effective food journal, let’s give you things to write in there that you’ll be proud of!

-If you have any questions about food journaling or the 90% Challenge, don’t hesitate to ask in the comments!
+If you have any questions about food journaling, don’t hesitate to ask in the comments!
 Otherwise, I’ll see you next week, guys!